 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-This randomized, phase II trial studies how well fulvestrant or exemestane with or without ribociclib works in treating patients with hormone receptor positive, human epidermal growth factor receptor 2 (HER2) negative breast cancer that has spread to other parts of the body.
-Hormone therapy using fulvestrant or exemestane may fight breast cancer by blocking the use of estrogen by the tumor cells or reducing the amount of estrogen made by the body.
-Ribociclib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Giving fulvestrant or exemestane with ribociclib may be an effective treatment for patients with breast cancer.
+This phase II trial studies how well alisertib with or without fulvestrant works in treating patients with endocrine-resistant breast cancer that has spread to other places in the body.
+Alisertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Hormone therapy using fulvestrant may fight breast cancer by blocking the use of estrogen by the tumor cells or reducing the amount of estrogen made by the body.
+Giving alisertib with or without fulvestrant may work better in treating patients with breast cancer.

 Multiple Cancer Types

-This pilot phase I / II trial studies the side effects and best dose of olaparib when given together with ramucirumab and how well they work in treating patients with gastric or gastroesophageal junction cancer that has spread to other places in the body, has come back, or cannot be removed by surgery.
-Olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as ramucirumab, may interfere with the ability of tumor cells to grow and spread.
-Giving olaparib and ramucirumab may work better in treating patients with gastric or gastroesophageal junction cancer.
+This phase I / II trial studies the best dose and side effects of glutaminase inhibitor CB-839 and how well it works with panitumumab and irinotecan hydrochloride in treating patients with RAS wildtype colorectal cancer that has spread to other places in the body and does not respond to treatment.
+Glutaminase inhibitor CB-839 may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Monoclonal antibodies, such as panitumumab, may interfere with the ability of tumor cells to grow and spread.
+Drugs used in chemotherapy, such as irinotecan hydrochloride, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Giving glutaminase inhibitor CB-839 with panitumumab and irinotecan hydrochloride may work better in treating patients with colorectal cancer.